LLNL/scr/doc/rst/users/integration.rst

 After the process reads each of its checkpoint files, it informs SCR that it has completed reading its data with a call to :code:`SCR_Complete_restart()` in change #19.

 When calling :code:`SCR_Complete_restart()`, each process sets the :code:`valid` flag to indicate whether it read all of its checkpoint files successfully.
+Note how a :code:`valid` variable has been added to track whether the process successfully reads its checkpoint.

 As shown in change #20, SCR returns :code:`SCR_SUCCESS` from :code:`SCR_Complete_restart()` if all processes succeeded.
 If the return code is something other than :code:`SCR_SUCCESS`, then at least one process failed to restart.
 In that case, SCR loads the next most recent checkpoint if one is available, and the application can call :code:`SCR_Have_restart()` to iterate through the process again.

+It is not required for an application to loop on failed restarts, but SCR allows for that as an option.
+SCR never load a checkpoint that is known to be incomplete or one that is explicitly marked as invalid, though it is still possible the application will encounter an error while reading those files on restart.
+If an application fails to restart from a checkpoint, SCR marks that checkpoint as invalid so that it will not attempt to load that checkpoint again in future runs.

+It is possible to use the SCR Restart API even if the application must restart from a global file system.
+For such applications, one should set :code:`SCR_GLOBAL_RESTART=1`.
+Under this mode, SCR flushes any cached checkpoint to the prefix directory during :code:`SCR_Init`, and it configures its restart operation to use cache bypass mode so that :code:`SCR_Route_file` directs the application to read its files directly from the parallel file system.

 Restart without SCR
 ^^^^^^^^^^^^^^^^^^^